Interested in learning how to develop a blockchain music app?

 - The platform should let the independent artists keep most of the streaming revenue they generate so they are paid fairly.

 - Listeners/viewers shouldn’t have to contend with ads.
 Streaming platforms should consider other monetization options.
 For e.g., artists can set up an agreement with their fans to share revenue if fans share music, helping it to reach a wider audience.

 - A simple user interface (UI) is important.

 Read “Blockchain music platforms: a new paradigm” for more details on the desired features.

-How to build a blockchain platform for the music streaming services industry
+How to create a blockchain platform for the music streaming services industry

 While the front-end of the app can be coded in any popular language, the backend must incorporate smart contracts.
 This requires a special skill set.

 A DApp should also be open-source and store data in a decentralized blockchain that adheres to the required cryptographic standards.

 DApps must use a crypto token, however, no one entity should control the majority of tokens.
 All enhancements to a DApp must be based on the consensus of the user community.